The 8th Night: Plot

-Seonhwa finds the house of the Virgin Shaman and confronts the shaman whose face is covered with talismans.
-As Seonhwa prepares to strike her down, Detective Kim arrives in time to stop him, and the two square off once more.
-Before Kim can handcuff Seonhwa, the Red Eye student arrives and hurls him away.
+Seon-hwa finds the house of the Virgin Shaman and confronts the shaman whose face is covered with talismans.
+As Seon-hwa prepares to strike her down, Detective Kim arrives in time to stop him and the two fight once more.
+Before Kim can handcuff Seon-hwa, the Red Eye student arrives and hurls him away.
 The talisman from Dong-jin shields Kim from further harm.
 The Red Eye student leaves after realizing that Cheongseok and the young woman have already left.
-Seonhwa follows the student, inscribing a talisman on his axe with his own blood.
+Seon-hwa follows the student, inscribing a talisman on his axe with his own blood.
 However, the Red Eye student intentionally runs in front of Dong-jin's car, tricking the young detective in order to possess him.
-After Red Eye departs the student's body and enters Dong-jin's, the student falls to the ground, her corpse blackened and shriveled.
+After the Red Eye departs the student's body and enters Dong-jin's, the student falls to the ground, her corpse blackened and shriveled.
 Red Eye Dong-jin doesn't kill Seon-hwa, but tells him to head back to Gwanju where he will die.

 Meanwhile, Cheongseok brings the young woman in the white dress to Gwanju.
 Seon-hwa and the Red Eye Dong-jin arrive later.
-Detective Kim returns to the Virgin Shaman's house where it is revealed that the woman who Seonhwa almost killed is the actual Virgin Shaman.
+Detective Kim returns to the Virgin Shaman's house where it is revealed that the woman who Seon-hwa almost killed is the actual Virgin Shaman.
 The young woman in the white dress is a ghost who was haunting Professor Kim.
 The real Virgin Shaman reveals that the ghost's name is Ae-ran, an abused child saved by Professor Kim.
 Professor Kim had groomed her to serve as the sacrifice needed to reunite the monster’s two Eyes.
 Professor Kim also tricked the members of the meditation group into donating their blood through free blood tests, intending to use the collected blood to summon the Red Eye and ultimately turn them into the seven stepping stones.
-After Ae-ran latched onto the Virgin Shaman, she used the shaman to trick Dong-jin into giving his own blood, so he could later be possessed in place of the shaman.
+After Ae-ran attached herself to the Virgin Shaman, she used the shaman to trick Dong-jin into giving his own blood so he could later be possessed in place of the shaman.
 It was also this Virgin Shaman, possessed by Ae-ran, who took the Śarīra casket from Cheongseok.
 Detective Kim leaves for Gwanju in search of Dong-jin.